WLK Covered Call Strategy

 What is a covered call on WLK?

 A covered call on WLK is the covered call strategy applied to WLK (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With WLK stock trading near $88.98, the strikes shown on this page are snapped to the nearest listed WLK chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With WLK stock at $79.53 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed WLK chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are WLK covered call max profit and max loss calculated?